AnneJ17/android-cheat-sheet/README.md

   Contains various methods that we can use to track the state of the activity.
 If we wish to execute some logic then we can override these methods and we can have our own implementation.
 There are 7 lifecycle methods - onCreate(), onStart(), onResume(), onPause(), onStop(), onRestart(), onDestroy()

 * **What is a service?**
   A service is one of the Android component that performs long running task in the background, <ini>even when the user is not interacting with the application</ini>.
 By default, service runs on the main thread and should create a new thread if performing intensive or blocking operations to avoid ANR errors.
-The service lifecycle—from when it's created to when it's destroyed—can follow either of these two paths: started service, bound service.
+The service lifecycle —from when it's created to when it's destroyed— can follow either of these two paths: started service, service.
   Note: if you want to run a task outside of the main thread, but only while the application is running, use a thread.

+* **When to use Services?**

+  We cannot use main thread for long running tasks as the android system uses it to update the UI and if it's blocked for more than 5 sec, we will receive an ANR error.
+So, to avoid these we can use background thread which can be achieved by using a Thread or an executor.
+But using a thread or executor still not ideal since a screen rotation can disrupt things, since actvity will not be there when the task is done.
+You could use AsyncTask to handle this, but what if your app needs this Background Thread to be started from not just an Activity, but a notification or another component?
+* **Creating a service**

+  If the service is started by the command `startService()`, the service continues to run until it stops itself with stopSelf() or another component stops it by calling stopService().
+In this case, onStartCommand() is called.
+If the service is started by `bindService()`, onStartCommand() is not called and the service runs only as long as the component is bound to it.<br>
+  Below are the callback methods that need to be overridden:-
+  - onStartCommand(): The service receives the intent here.
+  - onBind()
+  - onCreate()
+  - onDestroy()

+* **Creating an IntentService**
+  - define a class within your application that extends IntentService and defines the onHandleIntent
+  - Register the intent service in the app manifest file -You can start the IntentService from any Activity or Fragment by calling startService(), the IntentService does the work defined in its onHandleIntent() method, and then stops itself.
+  - To communicate back to the application, there is two approches - ResultReceiver, BroadcastReceiver
+    - ResultReceiver - Generic callback interface used If your service only needs to connect with its parent application in a single place.
+    - BroadcastReceiver - Generic broadcast event which can then be picked up by any application.
+If your service needs to communicate with multiple components that want to listen for communication

+* **JobIntentService vs IntentService** JobIntentService is not recommended for new apps as it will not work well starting with Android 8 Oreo, due to the introduction of Background execution limits.
+  - IntentService: Creates a new thread to perform a task and the given job is done on it's onHandleIntent().
+The job given to the IntentService would get lost when the application is killed.
+  - JobIntentService: The application can kill this job at any time and it can start the job from the beginning once the application gets recreated/up.

 * **Types of Services**
   - Foreground Services:  A foreground service performs operation that is noticeable to the user.
 It must provide a notification, which is placed under the "Ongoing" heading, which means that the notification cannot be dismissed unless the service is either stopped or removed from the foreground. (e.g. audio app using foreground service to play audio track).
+Use `startForegroundService()` class to start this service.
   - Background Services: A background service performs an operation that isn't directly noticed by the user. (e.g. app using background service to compact its storage)
   - Bound Services:  better choice for more complex two-way interactions between activities and services.
 It allows the launching component to interact with, and receive results from the service.
 Started service does not generally return results or permit interaction with the component that launched it (requires complex programming).

+* **Bound Service**
+  Bound service - Allows other components to bind it to the bound service to get some functionalities.
+One service can have multiple clients.
+Whenever the last component unbounds, that service is stopped.
+Local bound - client and service in same application, remote bound - AIDL - to connect to the client.
+When implementing AIDL we want to keep some steps.
+  1. Create an interface  - Implement the remote service
+  2. class extending service -

 * **Ways to create bound services**